Coggeshall: Road

 Coggeshall lies on the ancient Roman road of Stane Street.
 It is now serviced by the A120 road which follows the original road.
 Around 1982 a bypass was built around Coggeshall.
 Route A120 is part of European route E32.

+Rail

+The two nearest train stations are Braintree Freeport and Braintree.
+Services are operated by Greater Anglia.

 Culture

 Coggeshall jobs

 The saying "A Coggeshall job" was used in Essex from the 17th to the 19th century to mean any poor or pointless piece of work, after the reputed stupidity of its villagers.
 There were numerous stories of the inhabitants' ridiculous endeavours, such as chaining up a wheelbarrow in a shed after it had been bitten by a rabid dog, for fear it would go mad.
 John Ray's 1670 Collection of English Proverbs gives the following rhyme:

 The phrase is said to have originated one day when Coggeshall's town clock chimed 11 times at noon.
 When the villagers heard that the town clock at Lexden had struck 12 times at 11 o'clock, they rode to the town to collect the missing stroke.
 Other jobs included winching up a cow onto the church roof to eat the grass growing there, knocking down one of two windmills as there would not be enough wind for both of them, attempting to divert the course of the river with hurdles, hanging sheets over roads to prevent the wind from blowing disease into the town, chopping the head off a lamb to free it from a gate, removing stairs from a house to stop flood water entering and some appropriated from other 'fool centres', for example the classic 'fishing for the moon'.